 In short, I’ve looked at my life from a place of need.
 Trying to talk God into making my life better, even as I tell Him what it should look like.
 I’ve determined what the outcome should be, rather than asking Him to show me what He has planned and to teach me how to partner with Him.
 But that is changing.
 Quickly.

-Many pastors and counselors actively encourage couples to use a “Bottom-Up” model that is totally inside outside upside down!
+Many of us use a “Bottom-Up” model that is totally inside outside upside down!

 - Tell your mate how you feel and what you want.